bolkedebruin/rdpgw/README.md

 ### Mixing authentication mechanisms

 It is technically possible to mix authentication mechanisms.
-Currently, you can mix local with Kerberos or database.
+Currently, you can mix local with Kerberos or NTLM.
 If you enable
 OpenID Connect it is not possible to mix it with local or Kerberos at the moment.

 ### Open ID Connect